oceanprotocol/ocean.js/docs/quickstart_simple.md

 ## 6. Mint 100 tokens

 Next, we will edit the code in `index.js` to mint 100 datatokens.
-These 100 data tokens are minted and sent to Alice's Address.
+These 100 datatokens are minted and sent to Alice's Address.

 At the end of the `init() { ... }` function (after `console.log('Deployed datatoken address: ${tokenAddress}')`) add the following line of code: